CedricLeon/Survey_RS-ML-FPGA/README.md

 To standardize performance reporting, we preferred to report the most common accuracy metric for each task: Overall Accuracy (**OA**) for Classification and Pixel Classification, mean Intersection over Union (**mIoU**) for Segmentation, and mean Average Precision (**mAP**) for Object Detection (**mIoU** would have been preferred, but too few articles reported **mIoU**).
 When such accuracy is unavailable, we turn to second-choice metrics such as **F1-score** or **SSIM**.
 Model size, computational Throughput, and Power consumption are converted to MegaBytes **[MB]**, Giga Operation per second **[GOP/s]**, and Watts **[W]**, respectively.
 Although processing time is a highly relevant metric, especially for real-time solutions, varying image sizes across studies makes direct comparisons impossible.
 Nevertheless, algorithms processing one pixel at a time, and thus subject to significantly lower latencies, are marked with an asterisk **$^*$**.
 Latency, when available, in milliseconds (**[ms]**) is preferred over Frames Per Second (**[FPS]**) but is left unconverted due to the common usage of pipelining.

 ### Space Constraints on Edge Systems
-*The section below was originally contained in the manuscript, before comparing FPGAs to other Processing Units (PUs).*
+> The section below was originally contained in the manuscript, before comparing FPGAs to other Processing Units (PUs).
+>
 Deploying edge systems in space introduces unique challenges beyond terrestrial applications.
 Foremost is radiation exposure, where spaceborne equipment is continuously bombarded by radiation, causing Single-Event Effects (SEEs) in onboard electronics **[6]**.
 These SEEs manifest as Single Event Upsets (SEUs), which are non-destructive soft errors that alter the logic state of memory, or as Single Event Latch-ups (SELs), potentially destructive hard errors requiring a power reset.
 The frequency of SEEs and their potential to cause operational and functional changes pose significant challenges to reliable operation.
 Siegle et al. **[7]** provide a comprehensive overview of radiation effects and established mitigation strategies.
 From a 2017 NASA report on SmallSats **[8]**:
-> Single event effects (SEE) is the disturbance created by single particles hitting the electronics (Nguyen, 2015).
+"*Single event effects (SEE) is the disturbance created by single particles hitting the electronics (Nguyen, 2015).
 Total dose is measured in krad and can affect transistor performance.
 Single event upsets (SEU) can affect the logic state of memory.
-A single event latchup (SEL) can affect the output transistors on CMOS logic, potentially causing a high-current state.
+A single event latchup (SEL) can affect the output transistors on CMOS logic, potentially causing a high-current state.*"

 Furthermore, extreme temperature variations—from $-150^\circ$C to $+150^\circ$C **[9]**—necessitate sophisticated thermal management.
 Because vacuum conditions prevent fan-based cooling, electronic components must dissipate heat through radiation, a significantly less efficient method.
 This constraint underscores the imperative for energy-efficient solutions that minimize heat generation.
 In addition to radiation and thermal challenges, edge devices must comply with strict Size, Weight, and Power (SWaP) constraints, which directly impact their feasibility for space deployment.
 In particular, power budgets remain highly limited, typically ranging from $20$W to $95$W for SmallSat payloads **[10]**, reinforcing the need for low-power hardware acceleration.
 These systems must also endure the extreme conditions of launch, including substantial vibrations **[11]**, without compromising structural integrity.
 Operating reliably in a vacuum environment requires careful material selection to prevent outgassing, which could degrade performance or contaminate optical sensors.

-### Other supplemental material
-*@TODO: add description*

-### References
+**References**
 **[1]** Hyperspectral Remote Sensing Scenes—Grupo de Inteligencia Computacional. (n.d.).
 Retrieved November 7, 2024, from https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes
 **[2]** MSTAR dataset. (n.d.).
 Retrieved November 6, 2024, from https://www.sdms.afrl.af.mil/index.php?collection=mstar
 **[3]** Xia, G.-S., Bai, X., Ding, J., Zhu, Z., Belongie, S., Luo, J., Datcu, M., Pelillo, M., & Zhang, L. (2018).
 DOTA: A Large-Scale Dataset for Object Detection in Aerial Images.
 3974–3983. https://openaccess.thecvf.com/content_cvpr_2018/html/Xia_DOTA_A_Large-Scale_CVPR_2018_paper.html